Linked to the Aston Centre for Europe (ACE), one of the UK’s leading research facilities on Europe.

 Our online learning platform will also support you with your studies.
 It has all the digital resources you need when revising, including lecture slides, access to e-books and online journals, as well as video recordings of teaching sessions.

 Aston University is a diverse, close community and welcomes international students from over 120 different countries chose to study with us every year and Aston is not only a great place to study, based in the centre of Birmingham it’s also a great place to live.

 Aston University welcomed the creation of a new immigration route which will enable international students to remain in the UK for two years after they have completed their studies to find work.
 The new post-study work visa will apply to international students starting undergraduate and postgraduate courses from 2020.
 Click here for more information on post-work visas.

 Dr Davide Vampa

 *Part-time students pay a pro-rata version of full-time fees.

 The United Kingdom government has confirmed that European Union (EU), other European Economic Area (EEA) and Swiss nationals commencing academic courses in England from August 2021 will no longer be charged the same tuition rates as home students.
 Further information can be found here.

-Tuition fees are reviewed annually and may increase in subsequent years in line with inflation linked to the Retail Price Index (RPI) to take account of the University’s increased costs of delivering the Programme.
+Tuition fees for students are reviewed annually and may increase in subsequent years in line with inflation linked to the Retail Price Index (RPI) to take account of the University’s increased costs of delivering the Programme.
+Any such increase shall always be in accordance with the law.
 When undertaking a placement year, a placement year fee applies.

 At Aston University we are committed to supporting the most talented and hardworking students to achieve their potential by providing a range of scholarships to help lower tuition and living costs.
 Find out more about our scholarships here.